-If you have invested in cryptocurrencies, then it is beneficial to store them in the wallet.
+If you have invested in cryptocurrencies, then it is beneficial to store them in your wallet.
 Do you know how many wallets are out there and which one is the best for you?

 It is necessary to have wallets to protect your investments, but choosing the right wallet can be confusing.
 As a result, your crypto is not stored safely.
 Cryptocurrency wallets can be hacked, and your cryptos are as safe as your wallet.
 Different types of wallets differ in purpose.
-In this article, we will look at which wallet is right for you at different times.
+In this article, we will talk about the different types of crypto wallets.
+Further, we will look at which wallet is right for you at different times.
 Also, we will shed light on the advantages and disadvantages that will help you make the right choice.

-If you are not familiar with blockchain and wallets, it’s recommended going through Online Degree in Cryptocurrency or blockchain training.
+If you are not familiar with Blockchain and wallets, it’s recommended to go through Online Degree in Cryptocurrency or Blockchain training.

-A crypto wallet is used to interact with a blockchain network.
+A crypto wallet is used to interact with a Blockchain network.
 The three major types of crypto wallets are hardware, software, and paper wallets.
 Based on their work, they can be further classified as cold or hot wallets.
-Software-based wallets are more accessible and more convenient, whereas hardware ones are most secure.
-Paper wallets are printed out on paper and now are unreliable and obsolete.
-In reality, crypto wallets don’t store the currency but act as a tool of interaction with blockchain, i.e., generating the necessary information to receive and send money via blockchain transactions.
+Software-based wallets are more accessible and more convenient, whereas hardware ones are the most secure.
+Paper wallets are printed out on paper and are now unreliable and obsolete.
+In reality, crypto wallets don’t store the currency but act as a tool of interaction with Blockchain, i.e., generating the necessary information to receive and send money via Blockchain transactions.

-A wallet is a combination of public address and private key.
+A wallet is a combination of a public address and a private key.
 The wallets can be categorized based on the method and location of storage in the following segments:

 Hot and Cold Wallets

 Internet connectivity defines a wallet in terms of hot or cold.
-Hot wallets are connected to the Internet and thus are less secure and pose more risks but are user friendly.
+Hot wallets are connected to the Internet and thus are less secure and pose more risks but are user-friendly.
 Cold wallets, on the other hand, are stored offline and don’t require internet connectivity.
-Thus, improved security and less risk.
-When compared to a safe or a vault, more substantial sums of money can be stored than that in a carry around a wallet.
-Hot wallets are more likely to be used for daily transactions and cold wallets for more long-term holdings.
+Thus, improving security and less risk.
+When compared to a safe or a vault, more substantial sums of money can be stored than that in a carry-around wallet.
+Hot wallets are more likely to be used for daily transactions, and cold wallets for more long-term holdings.
 Hot wallets are easy to set up, and the funds are quickly accessible.
 Traders conveniently use them.
 Cold wallets are hack resistant, and thus the cold storage is suitable for HODLers.
 As a protection method, only a small percent is stored in hot wallets while being able to trade directly from their cold storage devices.

 Mobile wallets are just like desktop wallets made for smartphones.
 They are quite convenient as it uses QR codes for transactions.
 They are suitable for daily operations but are vulnerable to malware infection.
 Encryption of mobile wallets is necessary.
 They are practical and can be used on the go but open to viruses.
 Some mobile wallets are Coinomi and Mycelium.